 Young people have the right to demand that the recovery plans they will fund be spent on rebuilding sustainable societies that protect the interests of present and future generations.

-On World Children’s Day on 20 November, the Young Activists Summit (YAS20) will bring together seven young activists who are advancing climate action, biodiversity, human rights, sustainable & ethical fashion issues.
+On World Children’s Day on 20 November, the Young Activists Summit (YAS20) brought together seven young activists who are advancing climate action, biodiversity, human rights, sustainable & ethical fashion issues.

-#YAS20 is co-organised by the NGO dev.tv, the United Nations Office at Geneva, Radio Télévision Suisse (RTS) and its GenèveVision label, and by the Graduate Institute of International and Development Studies.
+#YAS20 was co-organised by the NGO dev.tv, the United Nations Office at Geneva, Radio Télévision Suisse (RTS) and its GenèveVision label, and by the Graduate Institute of International and Development Studies.

 WATCH THE 2020 SUMMIT